It’s Vacherin Mont-d’Or Season! The Seasonal Swiss Cheese and Its Perfect Wine Pairings

 So yes, I may have moved away, but Switzerland’s most eagerly awaited winter cheese still lives rent-free in my heart… and, if we’re being honest, almost certainly in my cholesterol.

 One note: these seasonal superstars shouldn’t be confused with Le Gruyère AOP, one of the world’s most celebrated cheeses and essentially Switzerland in dairy form.
-It, too, takes its name from the medieval town of Gruyères—long considered one of the country’s great cheesemaking centres, where expertise has been honed and handed down for generations.
+It, too, takes its name from the medieval town of Gruyères - long considered one of the country’s great cheesemaking centres, where expertise has been honed and handed down for generations.

 Speaking of Gruyère, here’s a fun little anecdote: I jokingly call myself an honorary Gruyèroise, and for a mildly ridiculous reason.

 When my sister and I visited the region, we went for a stroll and somehow got mistaken for locals by a group of very enthusiastic Japanese tourists.
-They were absolutely convinced we were “authentic Swiss mountain women,” even though we’re Hungarian and about as Alpine as a paprika plant.
+They were absolutely convinced we were "authentic Swiss mountain women", even though we’re Hungarian and about as Alpine as a paprika plant.
 They insisted we pose in their photos.

 So somewhere in Japan, several families have immaculate Swiss holiday albums featuring cows, emerald hillsides, and… two girls from Budapest smiling like we’ve just stepped off the packaging of an artisanal Swiss chocolate bar.
 Iconic, honestly!
-(They snapped a photo for us too - Arigatō!)

 A Brief (and Very Mysterious) History

 Vacherin Mont-d’Or has been crafted in the Vallée de Joux for over a century, though no one can quite agree who invented it.
-One local tale claims a French soldier marched in during the Franco-Prussian War in 1871 and basically said, “Bonjour, here’s a recipe.”
+One local tale claims a French soldier marched in during the Franco-Prussian War in 1871 and basically said, "Bonjour, here’s a recipe".
 This seems plausible since the French Jura next door makes a very similar cheese.
 But then-plot twist-evidence showed the Swiss were making it as early as 1812.
 So the mystery remains, and the cheese refuses to explain itself.
-France later shortened the name to “Mont d’Or,” while Switzerland politely refused and kept the full, dignified “Vacherin Mont-d’Or.”
+France later shortened the name to "Mont d’Or", while Switzerland politely refused and kept the full, dignified "Vacherin Mont-d’Or".

-So basically, Vacherin refers to a group of cheeses from both France and Switzerland.The key difference is that the French version, the Vacherin du Haut-Doubs is made with unpasteurized raw milk, while the Swiss version Vacherin Mont d'Or AOP is made with thermized milk (heated to 57–68 °C /135–154 °F for at least 15 seconds , this isn’t the same as pasteurization, since it doesn’t eliminate all harmful bacteria.)
+So basically, Vacherin refers to a group of cheeses from both France and Switzerland.The key difference is that the French version, the Vacherin du Haut-Doubs is made with unpasteurized raw milk, while the Swiss version Vacherin Mont d'Or AOP is made with thermized milk (heated to 57–68 °C /135–154 °F for at least 15 seconds , this isn’t the same as pasteurization, since it doesn’t eliminate all harmful bacteria).

 Also, not to be confused with Vacherin Fribourgeois, the firmer, year-round Swiss cheese that often sneaks into fondue pots.